Where Does It Snow In Korea? Snow In Seoul & Korea 2023

 Tip: You can get free entry to the palaces if you wear hanbok.
 Gyeongbokgung Palace is closed on Tuesday, the others are closed on Monday.

-If you want to get the most memorable, authentically Korean pictures during your winter trip to Korea, why not rent Traditional Korean Hanbok when you’re in Seoul?
+Snowy Hanbok Pictures: If you want to get the most memorable, authentically Korean pictures during your winter trip to Korea, why not rent traditional Korean hanbok when you’re in Seoul?
 Alternatively, rent an Ewha Korean School Uniform near Lotte World & Lotte Tower for fun pictures.

 2: Bukchon Hanok Village